alinesresende/alinesresende/README.md

 I live in Brazil, Minas Gerais.

-Software developer, passionate about technology, innovation and board games.
+I'm a software developer, passionate about technology, innovation and board games.

-I’m currently focusing on Web Development Technologies.

 At the moment I'm developing projects with TypeScript using the framework React.